Predictive Weather Routing Business Rule and Weather Map Layers

-Weather conditions can significantly affect your business operations in a number of ways.
+Weather conditions can significantly affect your delivery, field sales, field service, and other logistics operations in a number of ways.
 When it is raining or snowing outside, your vehicles have to drive slower and your employees have to walk slower which can delay deliveries and leave your customers dissatisfied.
 Moreover, under certain weather conditions, your employees have to wear bulky clothing and thick gloves for staying warm which can make loading and unloading items take longer and increase the time it takes to service each customer.

-To plan routes with the Predictive Weather Constraint, first, go to “Plan New Route” from the navigation menu.
+To plan routes with the Predictive Weather Constraint using Route4Me’s weather travel route planner, first, go to Plan New Route from the navigation menu.

-After that, specify the route parameters to your preference and then click on the “Create Route and Proceed to Add Addresses” button.
+After that, specify the route parameters to your preference and then click on the Create Route and Proceed to Add Addresses button.

-In the “Verify Addresses on Map” window, you can view all imported and processed addresses on the map, as well as check their geocoding statuses.
-Green colored dots indicate that the corresponding addresses were successfully geocoded with “High Confidence.”
+In the Verify Addresses on Map window, you can view all imported and processed addresses on the map, as well as check their geocoding statuses.
+Green-colored dots indicate that the corresponding addresses were successfully geocoded with High Confidence.
 Addresses that have yellow colored dots next to them should be reviewed and fixed accordingly.
-Click on the “Finish Import” button to plan the route.
+Click on the Finish Import button to plan the route.

-To adjust the “Service Time Slowdown,” select the preferred slowdown percentage from the corresponding drop-down list.
-Defining the “Service Time Slowdown” increases the service time of each stop on the route by the selected percentage.
+To adjust the Service Time Slowdown, select the preferred slowdown percentage from the corresponding drop-down list.
+Defining the Service Time Slowdown increases the service time of each stop on the route by the selected percentage.

-To adjust the “Travel Time Slowdown,” select the preferred slowdown percentage from the corresponding drop-down list.
-Defining the “Travel Time Slowdown” increases the total travel/driving time of the route by the selected percentage.
+To adjust the Travel Time Slowdown, select the preferred slowdown percentage from the corresponding drop-down list.
+Defining the Travel Time Slowdown increases the total travel/driving time of the route by the selected percentage.

-To apply the selected slowdown constraints, click on the “Apply Changes” button.
-If you do not want to apply the weather slowdown, click on the “Skip/Continue” button.
+To apply the selected slowdown constraints, click on the Apply Changes button.
+If you do not want to apply the weather slowdown, click on the Skip/Continue button.

-Once the route is planned, it is optimized and then opened in the Route Editor where you can modify it, as well as added to the Routes List with all your routes.
-After that, you can view how the applied “Travel Time Slowdown” and “Service Time Slowdown” affected the total travel and service times of the route.
-To learn how to adjust the Summary Table to display all time-related data, visit this page.
+Once your weather travel routes are planned, they are automatically opened in the Route Editor where you can modify them, as well as added to the Routes List with all your routes.
+After that, you can view how the applied Travel Time Slowdown and Service Time Slowdown affected the total travel and service times of the route.
+Learn how to adjust the Summary Table to display all time-related data.

 Weather Map Layers

-To enable weather map layers, first, go to “Map Settings” and then check the “Current Weather” box.
-The Current Weather layer displays the current air temperature on the map.
+To enable weather map layers on the weather travel routes opened in the Route Editor, go to “Map Settings” and then check the “Current Weather” box.
+Once enabled, the map will show the selected weather on route type.